 - Step 1: Settings of Custom API Configuration

 - Step 1: Settings of OData Service Configuration

 - Step 1: Basic Settings of Proxy API Configuration

 The API Logs page can be accessed from the Harmony Portal menu, or from other pages within API Manager:

-From the Home or Downloads pages, or from the Cloud Studio, App Builder, Marketplace, Management Console, or Citizen Integrator applications, use the Harmony Portal menu in the top left to go to API Manager > API Logs:
+From the Home or Downloads pages, or from the Cloud Studio, Vinyl, Marketplace, Management Console, EDI, or Citizen Integrator applications, use the Harmony Portal menu in the top left to go to API Manager > API Logs: